alexivaner/ML_for_IM_in_ASC/README.md

 ![image](https://github.com/locoling/ML_for_IM_in_ASC/blob/main/similarity.png)

+*  Afﬁnity propagation clustering (i.e., one of the unsupervised learning techniques) is adopted to automatically determine the number of clusters and the corresponding cluster centers.
+Basically, the cluster center generates the strongest interference compared to other cluster members.
+Therefore, the identities (ID) of the cluster centers are the input parameter to adjustment operation mode.
+* According to the ID of the cluster centers, the operation mode of the interference ASCs are switchedd sleeping mode to reduce interference and improve total system throughput.

 ## Objective
 Our objective is to "improve the total system throughput 𝑅𝑐𝑎𝑝𝑎𝑐𝑖𝑡𝑦 for 𝑁 ASCs".
 <img src="http://chart.googleapis.com/chart?cht=tx&chl={{R}_{capacity}}=\sum\nolimits_{n=1}^{N}{\sum\nolimits_{k=1}^{{{U}_{n}}}{{B}_{n,k}lo{{g}_{2}}({1} \dagger {{\Gamma }_{n,k}})}}" style="border:none;">